unm-digital-futures/digital-history-review/docs/essays/You_Are_Here.md

 ### Bibliography
-"You Are Here" Rachel Stevens-Sculputure.
+"You Are Here" Rachel Stevens-Sculpture.
 2011-2016. http://www.rachelstevenssculptor.com/

 Board of Regents, University of New Mexico.
 "Rachel Stevens" New Mexico State University.
 2016. https://artdepartment.nmsu.edu/rachel-stevens/